Get the facts about education in developing countries and how it affects children and adults.

 One of the biggest contributors to global poverty is lack of access to education.
 The following facts about education are a snapshot of the problem and indicate how difficult it is for children in poverty to overcome the obstacles they face and escape their circumstances.

-In order to effectively fight poverty, the lack of education for children in the developing world, especially for girls, must be addressed.
+In order to effectively fight poverty around the world, the lack of education for children in developing countries, especially for girls, must be addressed.

 - The global gender gap in education is concentrated among the poor.
 Poor women aged 15 to 30, on average, have a year less schooling than poor men of the same age group.
 1

 - 757 million adults still lack basic reading and writing skills.
 Two-thirds (63 percent) are women 2

 - In sub-Saharan Africa, approximately 80 percent of young women have not completed their secondary education, and one in three young women cannot read.
 3

 Through our child sponsorship program we offer children in poverty the opportunity to go to school and/or stay in school.
 We give them the chance to change the facts about education and change their future.
 When asked which component of our program was most beneficial to them, more than one-third of formerly sponsored children said "educational support."
 10

 - Nine percent of children of primary school age (typically 6 to 11 years) continue to be denied the right to education.
 4